CheezusChrust/ChatPrint/README.md

 chatPrint(owner(), vec(0, 255, 0), "Hello world!")
 ```

-Make all of your chat messages rainbow coloured:
+Make all of your chat messages rainbow coloured for everyone:
 ```golo
 @name Rainbow Chat
 @strict